-The program handbook will provide additional information about the required and discretionary participants in this meeting, but all academic review panels are required to include the following (with the understanding that some roles may be held by the same person and that it may be appropriate to invite others as well): the student, the student's advisor, a faculty member who can present the details of the situation or concern, and the program director.
+The program handbook provides additional information about the required and discretionary participants in this meeting, but all academic review panels are required to include the following (with the understanding that some roles may be held by the same person and that it may be appropriate to invite others as well): the student, the student's advisor or designee, a faculty member who can present the details of the situation or concern, and the program director.
 The student may elect to bring one other person for support; this person can be another student, a faculty member, or a professional from the student's field placement.
-The faculty on the panel will act in an advisory capacity to the program director, who will communicate her or his decision in writing to the student within two weeks of the meeting.
+The person invited to attend by the student is present for support and may not participate in the discussion.
+The faculty on the panel will act in an advisory capacity to the program director, who will communicate their decision in writing to the student within two weeks of the meeting.
 If no appeal is received during the two weeks following the communication of the decision made by the program director, the decision of the panel will be considered accepted by the student.
 Any decision to dismiss a student from a program will require the review and written approval of the department chair.